 This module has been prepared in accordance with the guidelines of the Global Wind Organization (GWO).

-The First Aid (GWO) training is intended for personnel working in the wind industry, on land and/or at sea, involved in the construction, maintenance and/or service for onshore and/or offshore wind turbines and wind farms.
-The training offers knowledge and skills about providing first aid in the event of accidents (first aid) in and near wind turbines.
+The Sea Survival training is intended for personnel working in the wind industry, involved in the construction, maintenance and / or service for offshore wind turbines and wind farms.
+This training provides knowledge and skills about what to do when you hit the water.

 The following components are covered in this training:

 - the dangers and symptoms of hypothermia and drowning;

 - advantages and limitations of the various LSA, PPE and PFPE used in the offshore wind industry;

 - attracting or using the various LSA, PPE and PFPE materials;

 - transfer to and from board in a safe manner;